brianmcn/Zelda1RandoTools/doc/use.md

 accelerator on the tile as well.
 As a result, you typically interact with these item boxes on their map tiles, rather than having to move your mouse to the top-tracker to interact with them.

 Hovering an overworld map tile shows a magnified version of nearby tiles, to make it easier to see e.g. which square to bomb, without having to squint.
+(You can turn off the magnifier in the [Options Menu](#main-om) if you find it distracting.)

 ![Magnifier screenshot](screenshots/magnifier.png)